 OVERVIEW: Rockefeller is one of the largest foundations in the United States, and one of the oldest players in global development philanthropy.
 It's organized around the "[d]ual goals of building greater resilience and advancing more inclusive economies."

 IP TAKE: Grantseekers coming to the foundation for support need to think big and have something catalytic to offer if they want a shot at getting their hands on Rockefeller’s money.

 PROFILE: The Rockefeller Foundation has been around since 1913 and supports organizations that "[p]romote the well-being of humanity throughout the world."
 The foundation's current initiatives include Health, Food, Power, Jobs, Resilient Cities and Innovation address the "[r]oot causes of emerging challenges and create systemic change."

 The Rockefeller Foundation also makes investments to for-profit firms working in any of its main areas of focus through its Impact Investing and Innovative Finance program.

-For a more concrete idea of the kinds of things the Rockefeller Foundation funds, examine the foundation's excellent grants database, where you can search recent grants by initiative and keywords.
+To gain a better understanding of the types of organizations Rockefeller supports and at what level, explore its grants database.
+The database allows you to search recent grants by initiative and keywords.
 This is a transparent and relatively accessible funder.
 However, due to its global reputation, grantmaking is competitive.